Tremontaine/flux-ui/README.md

 The Generator tab is the primary interface for creating images from text prompts.

 **Key Features:**
-- **Model Selection**: Choose between Flux Pro 1.1, Flux Pro, Flux Dev, and Flux Ultra.
+- **Model Selection**: Choose between Flux Pro 1.1, Flux Pro, Flux Dev, Flux Ultra, Flux Kontext Pro, and Flux Kontext Max.
 - **Finetune Support**: Apply a finetune model with adjustable strength.
 - **Dimension Control**: Select from various preset dimensions or aspect ratios (model dependent).
 - **Image Prompt**: Upload an image to influence the generation (useful for style or content transfer).
+Supports image editing with Flux Kontext Pro and Flux Kontext Max.
 - **Advanced Parameters**: Fine-tune the generation with sliders for steps, guidance, and safety.
 - **Seed Control**: Use specific seeds for reproducible results or randomize.